modernben/forge-docs/1.0/servers/packages.md

 In order to remove Composer credentials, you can click on the red **X** button.

-After removing credentials, you must click "Save" in order to update the credentials configuration.
+After removing credentials, you must click "Save" in order to update the credentials configuration on the server.

 # Updating Credentials

 Any credentials that are shown on the screen can be updated with any new adequate value.

-After updating the credential, you must click "Save" in order to update the credentials configuration.
+After updating the credential, you must click "Save" in order to update the credentials configuration on the server.